 Have an estate plan

 No matter how well you plan, life can be unpredictable.
 Getting a windfall is a great opportunity to update your estate plan or craft a new one.
 The estate plan will protect your loved ones and ensure your legacy in the face of the unknown.
 If something happens to you, your fortune will be used and divided per your own wish.
-The alternative is going through a lengthy and expensive probate process that may not have the same outcome.
+The alternative is going through a lengthy and expensive probate process that may

 Pay off your debts